 Committee on Environmental Responsibility

 The Bates Committee on Environmental Responsibility (CER) dates back to 1990 as a group wherein faculty, staff and students are represented and work together to address environmental problems.
 This committee works from a more diverse medium to raise environmental awareness, to promote as well as plan for sustainability on campus, and to make the conversation about the environmental crisis available to all constituents of the Bates College community and thus initiate sustainable change in all dimensions of the college.
-To learn more, click here!
+More about the CER

 Helicase is a student biology club that provides support, unity, and inspiration for the exploration of biology both inside and outside the classroom.
-Helicase promotes sustainable lab practices both in class as outside class.
-We also participate in a yearly clean up, and plan to help clean up Thorncraig during Short Term of 2016.
+Helicase promotes sustainable lab practices both in class as outside of class.
+They also participate in a yearly clean up, and helped to clean up Thorncrag during Short Term of 2016.

 EcoService Day: During Short Term, a day is dedicated to environmental-related service on campus and in the community, involving students in diverse projects including Mount David clean-up, gardening with Lots to Gardens, and working with the River Valley Village.

 Trashion Show: Every November, in conjunction with Bates’ annual Harvest Dinner, the EcoReps hold a trashion show where students construct avante garde outfits made from recycled and thrown away materials.